pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

     After you open the logs view, you can click the icon for automatic refresh to see current updates to the install log.

-17. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the **mypega** namespace pods.
+17. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the `mypega-pks-demo` namespace pods.

 ![](media/f7779bd94bdf3160ca1856cdafb32f2b.png)

 A successful deployment will not show errors across the various workloads.
-The **mypega** Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
+The `mypega-pks-demo` Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
 A successful deployment will have 100% complete **Workloads**.

 ![](media/0fb2d07a5a8113a9725b704e686fbfe6.png)